webpack/webpack.js.org/src/content/configuration/dev-server.md

 Proxying some URLs can be useful when you have a separate API backend development server and you want to send API requests on the same domain.

 The dev-server makes use of the powerful [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) package.
-Check out its [documentation](https://github.com/chimurai/http-proxy-middleware#options) for more advanced usages.
-Note that some of `http-proxy-middleware`'s features do not require a `target` key, e.g. its `router` feature, but you will still need to include a `target` key in your config here, otherwise `webpack-dev-server` won't pass it along to `http-proxy-middleware`).
+Check out it's [documentation](https://github.com/chimurai/http-proxy-middleware#options) for more advanced usages.
+Note that some of `http-proxy-middleware`'s features do not require a `target` key, e.g. it's `router` feature, but you will still need to include a `target` key in your config here, otherwise `webpack-dev-server` won't pass it along to `http-proxy-middleware`).

 With a backend on `localhost:3000`, you can use this to enable proxying: